Members & Funding Partners

 How our institutional members benefit:

-- are consulted when the five-year Strategic Framework is drafted
+- are consulted when the five-year Strategic Plan is drafted

 - assist in the selection of major research projects